CYFS 210 Foundations for Children, Youth & Family Studies

 CYFS 360 Let Justice Roll

 Let Justice Roll, an annual peace and justice youth event, encourages high school youth to engage in issues of social, environmental, and economic justice to learn about God’s call to “do justice, love kindness, and walk humbly with God” (Micah 6:8).
 Participants are encouraged and challenged to become agents of positive change with a biblical and Christ-centered approach.

 CYFS 380 Practicum

-Integrates learning in biblical and theological studies, social science, study within the major, and skills attained through field experiences to articulate a philosophy and practice with children, youth, and families.
-Explores approaches to long-range planning, culminating in the creation of a one-year strategic program plan for a church or organization.
-Prepares students to gain employment in a professional position and consider ongoing personal and professional development.
-Prerequisite: CYFS 480.
+Integrates biblical and theological studies, social science, study within the major, and skills attained through field experiences to articulate a personal philosophy and practice with children, youth, and families.
+Prepares students to gain employment in a professional position.
+Explores approaches to long-range planning, culminating in the creation of a strategic program plan.

 Explores the importance of natural settings for the physical, cognitive, behavioral, emotional, and spiritual well being of early learners today.
 Theories of Lev Vygotsky, Erik Erikson, and Richard Louv will be highlighted.

 Explores appropriate practices for the diversity of needs found in any classroom, including observation and experiences with multi-cultural, urban, and special needs populations, the understanding of groups, and the needs of exceptional learners.
 Explores classroom management and child guidance methods and techniques.